fedem-p/my_documentation_template/_sources/intro/intro1.md

-# A Simple intro Chapter
+# A Simple intro to colorful boxes

 with an introduction